cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

 command is to provide you with the ability to double check overwriting possibly an existing rc file.

-Adding FutureGrid OpenStack Clouds on alamo and hotel to the yaml file
+Adding FutureSystems OpenStack Clouds on alamo and hotel to the yaml file
 --------------------------------------------------------------------------

 We do not recommend adding these machines as they use the FG portal